The Picasso of Vietnam – Painter Pham Luc

 DISCOVER VIETNAMESE CULTURE THROUGH PAINTINGS

-August 9, 2022 By Blog Comments Off
+August 9, 2022 By Blog, Blog Comments Off

 Exhibiting both French and Vietnamese influences in his work, Pham Luc is a bridge linking the 20th and 21st centuries.
 To appreciate this accomplished and yet humble master is to understand a part of Vietnamese culture, history, heritage, progress and life.